osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get header for identity provider consent`

-Validate that a identity provider Consent exists in the tenant.
+Validate that a identity provider consent exists in the tenant.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request